 Tin-Plated Steel Studies (2015)

-During the first part of the semester, we were asked to experiment with tin-plated steel as a material, using its constraints as a material to help inform and shape our ideas.
+Create a series of studies using tin-plated steel as a material, using its constraints as a material to help inform and shape your ideas.

 We first learned how to make connections between plates.
 I decided to make a geometric form using connections relying on tension.
 A central hexagon form was created as a base structure, with the six other square-shaped elements connecting to this structure using tension.
 The exposed edges of the material were folded using the finger break, so that the object could be handled safely.